ExpHP/thpages/static/content/anm/concepts.md

 Some broad advice: **Don't let child VMs create children.**  The way that children is implemented is pretty janky in most games and, again, changes quite freuquently from game to game.
 Though I haven't tested it much, there are many, many things that just look plain "off" to me in the code.
 Early games are clearly not meant to have grandchildren, and the latest games have grandchild support that looks buggy and seems unused.

-Some examples: The implementation of [anm:createChildPos] is clearly not meant to be used on children.
+Some examples: The implementation of [ref=anm:createChildPos] is clearly not meant to be used on children.
 Many places in early games only look at the first parent.
-Even in [game-th=17], [ref=anmvar:effective-rot-z] only cares about the first parent.
+Even in [game-th=17], [ref=anmvar:rot-z-effective] only cares about the first parent.
 While the latest games store two linked-list nodes as required for proper grandchild support, early games only have one.
 VMs in [game-th=16] frequently call recursive functions that *appear* like they are designed to e.g. recursively account for the parent's scale, then the grandparent's scale, and etc... but the "parent" pointer that these functions use actually appears to store the *root* VM of any ancestral tree, not the direct parent, so the recursive part is never used.
-*And even then* I don't think it matters, because I took a snapshot of memory in [game-th16] and found no ancestral trees with grandchildren.
+*And even then* I don't think it matters, because I took a snapshot of memory in [game-th=16] and found no ancestral trees with grandchildren.

 So yeah.
 I wouldn't touch grandchild VMs with a 20 foot pole in *any* Touhou game.
 You do so at your own risk.